vitorepsantos/software-engineering/README.md

-# Thoughts on Software Engineering
+# Software Engineering
-A collection of ideas related to software engineering.
+A collection of topics related to software engineering.